Allowing British Nationals (Overseas) from Hong Kong and their families to move to the Isle of Man

-Following recent events in Hong Kong, the British government has committed to providing the BN(O) Visa, a new immigration route for British Nationals (Overseas) and their families to become resident in the UK for work or study.
+Following recent events in Hong Kong, the BN(O) Visa, a new immigration route for British Nationals (Overseas) and their families to become resident in the Isle of Man for work or study, has been launched.
 In due course, they will be able to apply for full British citizenship.
-Similar provision is likely to be made so that eligible people can move to the Isle of Man on a matching route.

 British Nationals (Overseas) are persons connected with Hong Kong with a special category of British nationality that allows them to visit the UK and Isle of Man freely.
 However, for longer stays for work or study, British Nationals (Overseas) require immigration permission.

 The BN(O) Visa opportunity

-In July 2020, the UK Government announced that it would introduce a new immigration route – the “BN(O) Visa” – open only to British Nationals (Overseas) and their dependants, to commence after 31 January 2021.
-The Isle of Man is expected to introduce its own BN(O) Visa at the same time as the UK.
+In July 2020, the UK Government announced that it would introduce a new immigration route – the “BN(O) Visa” – open only to British Nationals (Overseas) and their dependants, to commence from 31 January 2021.
+The Isle of Man has introduced its own BN(O) Visa at the same time as the UK.
 There are distinct advantages to considering a move to the Isle of Man, rather than the UK.

-The BN(O) Visa is expected to allow people registered as British Nationals (Overseas) to apply for leave to remain in the Isle of Man for five years, either by way of two applications for a 2.5 year period, or a single application for the full five years.
+The BN(O) Visa allows people registered as British Nationals (Overseas) to apply for leave to remain in the Isle of Man for five years, either by way of two applications for a 2.5 year period, or a single application for the full five years.
 It is not necessary for the main applicant actually to hold a BN(O) passport, provided the main applicant can demonstate BN(O) status.
 They will be able to bring with them their spouses or partners, and any children under 18, who can hold Chinese Hong Kong SAR passports or other citizenship.
-Children over 18 may (in compelling or compassionate circumstances) also move with their parents, proivded they are still dependant on them.
+Children over 18 may (in compelling or compassionate circumstances) also move with their parents, proivded they are still dependent upon them.